What is MACRA?

 Finally — so their physicians can be exempt from MIPS participation — hospitals may experience increased pressure to participate in APMs that involve a two-sided risk.
 This may be particularly true with respect to hospital-based specialists, such as hospitalist, whose participation in an APM would be difficult if the hospital didn’t take part”.1

 This means you’ll see less independent physicians in the future and more that participate in a group.

-MACRA repeals The Sustainable Growth Rate Formula for doctor’s pay.
+MACRA repeals the Sustainable Growth Rate Formula for the doctor’s pay.

 The repeal also introduces a “merit-based incentive payment system” (MIPS).
 Starting in 2019, the MIPS will fold a number of current incentive systems into a single, modified approach to rewarding physician groups that excel according to its criteria for providing high-value care.

-These bonuses and penalties are cost-neutral; money flows from underperformers to outperformers .
-The goal of these new incentive payments is, of course, to induce physician groups to provide higher-quality care without increasing resource usage.
+These bonuses and penalties are cost-neutral; money flows from underperformers to out performers .
+The goal of these new incentive payments is, of course, to induce physician groups to provide high-quality care without increasing resource usage.